ZeaBigData/ZeaBigData.github.io/index.md

 You can contribute by following ways:

-1. Provide your expertise or serve as a volunteer.
+1. Serve as a volunteer for site maintenance.
 2. Send links to `raw data` or processed versions.
 3. Write `technic posts` to summarize data statistics.
 4. Write `pipelines posts` to discuss analyses pipelines.